Company Registration in New Zealand- An Overview

 Type of Business Structure-

-The next thing what an entrepreneur or an overseas investor has to consider is the company name of the entity.
+The next thing that an entrepreneur or an overseas investor has to consider is the company name of the entity.
 The name of the entity must be reserved before starting or incorporating a company.
 The name of the company must not be offensive or opposing any form of laws related to incorporating companies in New Zealand.

 Number of Directors-